Explore 13 Fascinating Types of Oscar Fish: Care, Identification, and More

 Lutino Oscar fish share the same fish care requirements as the Albino variety because of their similar features.
 But additionally, they need less food to prevent obesity and large tanks for exciting swimming.

-This species suffers from common fish health issues, such as Swim bladder disease, Constipation, Obesity, and Skin Sensitivity.
+This species suffers from common fish health issues, such as Swim bladder disease, Constipation, Obesity, and Scale Sensitivity.

 Black Oscar